zuhlke/ah-poc-papi-springboot-archetype/ux-interview-task.md

   - They know that the request url will be `http://bank.apis.creditcardactivation/lastfive` and that the json format you will need to provide in the request body will be for example `{"lastfive": "11213"}`.
-  - The response from this backend service will be json in the format for example `{"activation-token": "YFam2FvBp9gt"}` and some 2XX status code.
+  - The response from this backend service will be json in the format for example `{"activation-token": "YFam2FvBp9gt"}` and status code 200.
   - Having got this token, you need to return it back to your client in a response with a json response body of the format for example `{"token": "ACTIVATION-YFam2FvBp9gt"}`.
 The status code you return should be 201.

 ### Here is an example of how it should work.

-1. Mobile banking app calls your API: `POST /activate-credit-card {"credit-card-number": "1234 5678 9101 1213"}`
+1. The mobile API calls your API: `POST /activate-credit-card` with request body `{"credit-card-number": "1234 5678 9101 1213"}`

-2. You call the backend API `POST http://bank.apis.creditcardactivation/lastfive {"lastfive": "11213"}`
+2. You call the backend API: `POST http://bank.apis.creditcardactivation/lastfive` with request body `{"lastfive": "11213"}`

-3. The backend API responds to you with json response body `{"activation-token": "YFam2FvBp9gt"}`
+3. The backend API responds to you: Response body `{"activation-token": "YFam2FvBp9gt"}` with status code 200

-4. You respond to the mobile banking app with response code 201 and jsonresponse body `{"token": "ACTIVATION-YFam2FvBp9gt"}`
+4. You respond to the mobile API: Response body `{"token": "ACTIVATION-YFam2FvBp9gt"}` with status code 201

 ### The mobile banking team is very picky

 - They have requested that you produce a demonstrative automated test suite within this project to show that your API does what they need it to do.

-### Fortunately, the PAPI team has built a template for just this kind of thing
+### Fortunately, the PAPI team has built a template for just this kind of thing!

 - This repository (other than this README) has been auto-generated using a tool called maven archetypes.
 The PAPI team has designed this template to make it as easy as possible for you to deliver this API for the mobile team as quickly as possible.

-- The PAPI team would love your feedback on your experience using this template.
-In fact, Rob will probably do some UX research by watching the way you interact with this product.
+### Exercise notes

+- You are not being tested.
+This template is being tested.
+You are facilitating that test.
+(Thank you!)

+- You should consider this to be your API.
+You own all of the code here and in this scenario you're responsible for getting it working by any means.

+- This is an experiment about how developers use this product 'in the wild'.
+It is good and expected that you'll want to use a number of tools, so use them!
+  - Google
+  - Stackoverflow
+  - The internet generally
+  - All the files in this repository
+  - Anything else on your laptop or phone